4paradigm/OpenMLDB/docs/en/install_deploy.md

 sh bin/start.sh start apiserver
 ```

-**Notice:** If the core is dropped when the nameserver/tablet/apiserver is started through the release package on the Linux platform, it is very likely that the instruction set is incompatible, and you need to compile openmldb through the source code.
+**Notice:** If the program crashes when starting the nameserver/tablet/apiserver using the OpenMLDB release package, it is very likely that the instruction set is incompatible, and you need to compile OpenMLDB through the source code.
 For source code compilation refer to [here](./compile.md), you need to use method 3 to compile the complete source code.

 ### Deploy TaskManager

-#### 1 Download the OpenMLDB deployment package and the Spark distribution optimized for feature engineering
+#### 1 Download the OpenMLDB Spark distribution that is optimized for feature engineering

 ```
 wget https://github.com/4paradigm/spark/releases/download/v3.0.0-openmldb0.4.3/spark-3.0.0-bin-openmldbspark.tgz